findonflow/find/frontpage.md

 ###  what does the money go to?
 (do we need this?)
-The income from flow will go to its creator (bjartek) so that he can continue to dedicate his time to the flow ecosystem and help it thrive.
+The income from flow will go to its creator so that he can continue to dedicate his time to the flow ecosystem and help it thrive.

 ### sites that integrate with find
 Find will be integrated into the following sites at launch